Hodge-Deligne polynomials of character varieties of abelian groups: Preliminaries on Character Varieties and on Mixed Hodge Structures

-are called the \emph{mixed Hodge numbers of $X$}, and are typically assembled in a polynomial.
-If a triple $(k,p,q)\in\mathbb{N}_{0}^{3}$ is such that $h^{k,p,q}(X)$ is \emph{nonzero}, we will say that $(p,q)$ are\emph{ $k$-weights} (or just weights, when $k$ is assumed) and \emph{that $p+q$ is a (total) $k$-weight}. \begin{defn} Let $X$ be a complex quasi-projective variety.
-The \textsl{mixed Hodge polynomial} of $X$ is the three variable polynomial defined by
+and are typically assembled in a polynomial.
+By definition, for a pure Hodge structure, $h^{k,p,q}(X)\neq0$ unless $k=p+q$. \begin{defn} Let $X$ be a complex quasi-projective variety of complex dimension $d$.
+The \emph{mixed Hodge polynomial} of $X$ (also called \emph{Hodge-Deligne polynomial}) is the three variable polynomial of degree $\leq2d$